yk11SE/PythonFundamentalsCS50_yona/0/PROBLEM0.4.md

 # Commit your progran to GITHUB
 At the `tip/ $` prompt in your terminal:

+		git add tip.py
+Add tip.py to the changes to be committed

-		git commit -m “[descriptive message]“
+		git commit -m “Upload completed tip.py“
-Commit all changes in the REPO
+Commit all changes in the REPO with the comment “Upload completed tip.py“ *note: If the file is not complete, adjust the comment to describes what is being commited*

 		git push
 Push all changes to the REPO